 Paying subscribers get access to keyword alerts.
 As our databases are updated in real-time, subscribers can choose to receive emails alerting them when new data is collected that matches words or names of their choosing.
 For example, subscribers can set up an alert to learn every time Justin Trudeau meets with a lobbyist; or when someone has registered to meet with a politician to discuss climate change, inflation, or the war in Ukraine.

-Keyword alerts are available across all eight of our databases.
+Keyword alerts are available across all eleven of our databases.
 In addition, subscribers get access to more data parameters for each database, whether that be detailed location data for donors or historical data for gifts received by charities.
 More details on what subscribers get for each database are included below.

 What should I do if I see a name that’s misspelt or a similar typo?